 Your Hormones In The Third Stage

-As a mammalian species – that is, we have mammary glands that produce milk for our young – we share almost all features of labour and birth with our fellow mammals.
-We have in common the complex orchestration of labour hormones, produced deep within our “mammalian”, or middle brain, to aid us and ultimately ensure the survival of our offspring.
+As a mammalian species – that is, we have mammary glands that produce milk for our young – we share almost all features of labor and birth with our fellow mammals.
+We have in common the complex orchestration of labor hormones, produced deep within our “mammalian”, or middle brain, to aid us and ultimately ensure the survival of our offspring.

 During the third stage of labour, strong uterine contractions continue at regular intervals, under the continuing influence of oxytocin.
 The uterine muscle fibres shorten, or retract, with each contraction, leading to a gradual decrease in the size of the uterus, which helps to ‘shear’ the placenta away from its attachment site.
 Third stage is complete when the placenta is delivered.